ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

     plugins: []                    # a list of plugin names and configurations
     tests:                         # information about the structure and storage of tests
       files: false                 # whether to store tests in separate files, instead of the notebook metadata
-      ok_format: false             # whether the test cases are in OK-format (instead of the exception-based format)
+      ok_format: true              # whether the test cases are in OK-format (instead of the exception-based format)
+    show_question_points: false    # whether to add the question point values to the last cell of each question
-    colab: false                   # whether this assignment will be run on Google Colab
+    runs_on: default               # the interpreter this notebook will be run on if different from the default interpreter (one of {'default', 'colab', 'jupyterlite'})

 ..
 END YAML TARGET